dhairyanadapara/infinite-scoller-example/README.md

     1. **observer**\
        IntersectionObserver object same we have created in createObserver

-In out case, we have only 1 target element in observer so we will get only 1 object in entries.
-If you have multiple target elements targets to same observers you will get more entries.
+In our case, we have only 1 target element in the observer so we will get only 1 object in entries.
+If you have multiple target elements targets to the same observers you will get more entries.

 ```javascript
 handleIntersect = (entries, observer) => {